Sweet corn: Consumption

 In most of Latin America, sweet corn is traditionally eaten with beans.
-Although both corn and beans contain all 9 essential amino acids, eating a wide variety of foods in one day that includes grains and beans ensures the right balance of essential amino acids.
-In Brazil, sweet corn cut off from the cobs is generally eaten with peas (where this combination, given the practicality of steamed canned grains in an urban diet, is a frequent addition to diverse meals such as salads, stews, seasoned white rice, risottos, soups, pasta, and whole sausage hot dogs).
+Although neither corn nor beans alone provides a nutritionally complete amino acid profile, combining them supplies all essential amino acids.

 In Malaysia, there exists a variety unique to the Cameron Highlands named "pearl corn".
 The kernels are glossy white, resembling pearls, and can be eaten raw off the cob, although they are often boiled in water and salt.

 In the Philippines, boiled sweet corn kernels are served hot with margarine and cheese powder as an inexpensive snack sold by street vendors.

 Similarly, sweet corn in Indonesia is traditionally ground or soaked with milk, which makes available the B vitamin niacin in the corn, the absence of which would otherwise lead to pellagra.
 Cheese and condensed milk are added to sweet corn in the snack jasuke, short for jagung susu keju.

 In Brazil, a combination of ground sweet corn and milk is also the basis of various well-known dishes, such as pamonha and the pudding-like dessert curau, while sweet corn eaten directly off the cob tends to be served with butter.

 In Europe and Asia sweet corn is often used as a pizza topping or in salads.
 Corn on the cob is a sweet corn cob that has been boiled, steamed, or grilled whole; the kernels are then cut off and eaten or eaten directly off the cob.
 Creamed corn is sweet corn served in a milk or cream sauce.
 Sweet corn can also be eaten as baby corn.
 Corn soup can be made adding water, butter and flour, with salt and pepper for seasoning.

 In the United States, sweet corn is eaten as a steamed vegetable or on the cob, and is usually served with butter and salt.
 It can be found in Tex-Mex cooking in chili, tacos, and salads.
 Corn mixed and cooked with lima beans is one form of succotash.
 Sweet corn is one of the most popular vegetables in the United States, being most popular in the southern and central regions of the country, and can be purchased either fresh, canned, or frozen.
 Sweet corn ranks among the top ten vegetables in value and per capita consumption.